Levels of Evidence for Supportive and Palliative Care Studies (PDQ®)–Health Professional Version

 - Nutrition/weight management.

-- Spiritual and religious concerns currently addressed in the PDQ supportive and palliative care summaries include the following:
+- Spiritual and religious concerns addressed in the PDQ supportive and palliative care summaries include the following:

 - Spiritual experience.